josephschmitt/scan-downloads/README.md

 ## Configuration

-You should update the environment dotfiles to configure your server environments.
-There are three `.env` files: `.env.couchpotato`, `.env.sonarr` and `.env.radarr`.
+You should update the `config/default.json` file to configure your server environments.
+There are three json keys: one for `couchpotato`, one for `sonarr`, and one for `radarr`.
 Just replace the defaults with the information that points to your servers, and then run the script.

 ## Binary Packages

 If you don't want to have to install or configure NodeJS on your server that runs the script, you have the option of packaging up the script into a binary.
-First make sure to correctly configure the `.env` files.
+First make sure to correctly configure the `config/default.json` file.
 Then, in your terminal, simply run `npm run pkg`.
 When it's done, you'll see a `pkg/` directory with binaries for Windows, Mac, and Linux, which you can then put on your server.
-The `.env` files are packaged inside the binaries, so the binary file is all that needs to go on the server.
+The config files are packaged inside the binaries, so the binary file is all that needs to go on the server.

 ```sh
 ./scan-downloads-macos --app=sonarr